nus-cs2030s/2122-s2/docs/unix-advanced.md

 bash: ./hello.sh: Permission denied
 ```

-Here, we specify the relative path of the script `hello.sh`, including the prefix `./` (for reasons that we will explain later).
-But we should get an
+Here, we specify the relative path of the script `hello.sh`, including the prefix `./` to tell the shell to search the current directory for the specified script.
+However, we run into a `Permission denied` error.
-error telling us `Permission defined`.
 Recall from the [`File Permissions`](unix-essentials.md) section that a file needs to have the executable `x` permission to be executed.
 So we need to add this permission for ourselves:
 ```
 $ chmod u+x hello.sh
 $ ./hello.sh